Russell Hobby

 I am also interested in charities and trade unions, as well as management in all its forms.

-I divide my time between Brighton and London.
-My family are important to me and I enjoy running and cycling.
+I live in London.
+My family are important to me and I ‘enjoy’ running and cycling.
 I hold the record for what I think may be the slowest ever time to complete a triathlon.
 I read a lot of science fiction.

 I went to Corpus Christi College, Oxford, where I studied Philosophy, Politics and Economics.
 I was raised near Oxford in Abingdon by my mum, who was a primary teacher her entire career and later, when she retired, mayor of the town.
-My brother is president of Cure SMA in the USA and my partner, Victoria Barlow, is a consultant in comms and membership for charities and trade unions.
+My brother is president of Cure SMA in the USA and my wife, Victoria Barlow, runs Agenda, a communications consultancy.